Saturday, April 28, 2018

 A garden centre platformer?

-Beginning our life as a miniature warrior, we first explore the spooky forest to battle those cute garden gnomes.
+As a miniature warrior, we first explore the spooky forest to battle those garden gnomes.
 Other beasts lurk in the woods and castle grounds - skeletons, snakes, headless axemen, and ghosts.
 Everything wants you dead!
 So kill them with your arrows - these will even reach the baddies off-screen, which is kinda cool.

-Fred is a nimble chap with the ability to walk, leap and roll his way through his quest.
+Fred is a nimble chap who can walk, leap and roll his way through his quest.
 However, these controls often got me into trouble: turning around reminded me of Black Lamp feeling laborious and lethargic.
-This cumbersome method of turning around spoils the action somewhat because our ability to react is hampered by that speed.
+This cumbersome method of turning around spoils the action because our ability to react is hampered by that speed.

-The graphics are interesting beyond their looks, using a multi-layer arrangement.
-This effect is used to climb steps and bypass obstacles like rocks or trees, representing a 3D feel.
-At first, this will feel weird when you are too high/low (behind/in front of objects).
-It's a good idea but awkward in battles because both parties need to be on the same level.
+The graphics are interesting beyond looks, using a multi-layer arrangement.
+This effect is used to climb steps and bypass obstacles, to represent a 3D feel.
+At first, this feels odd when too high/low (behind/in front of objects).
+It's a good idea, but awkward in battles because both parties need to be on the same level.

-Energy levels are indicated by three apples and, once they're gone, you're dead as a dodo.
-These don't last long but, your death produces a hilarious effect as our hero drops his sword in agony.
+Energy levels are indicated by three apples, and once they're gone, you're dead as a dodo.
+These don't last long, but your death produces a hilarious effect as our hero drops his sword in agony.
 This is just one more aspect of the visuals that is brilliant.
-There are lots of new and cool ideas in Fred, I just think some weren't needed for this game?
+As you can see, there are some cool ideas implemented for Fred.

-I absolutely love the details and the murky palette which is perfect for the creepy scenario.
+I love the details and the murky palette, which is perfect for the creepy scenario.

 Check out that headless axeman and the gnome's facial details are astounding.